gatsbyjs/gatsby/docs/docs/prpl-pattern.md

 _**Note** http/2 push is a developing server technology and not available on most hosts just yet._

-Gatsby follows this architectural pattern.
+Gatsby follows the PRPL architectural pattern.
 Gatsby sites *render* a static HTML version of the initial route and then load the code bundle for the page.
 Then immediately starts *pre-caching* resources for pages linked to from the initial route.
 When a user clicks on a link, Gatsby creates the new page *on demand* on the client.